 How to Update to the Latest Version

-But Microsoft doesn’t provide new Windows updates to all PCs at once.
+When Microsoft provides the update to your PC, it automatically installs itself.
+But Microsoft doesn’t offer new Windows updates to all PCs at once.
 Instead, Microsoft rolls them out slowly over time, after both Microsoft and the various PC manufacturers check to see if they cause problems with different hardware configurations.
-If your PC doesn’t get the update, Microsoft isn’t completely confident it will work on your hardware just yet.
+If your PC doesn’t get the update, Microsoft isn’t entirely confident it will work on your hardware just yet.

 However, you can override this and choose to install the update anyway.
-After all, you can always downgrade back to your current version of Windows 10 if you have any problems, assuming you choose to do so within 10 days after upgrading.
+After all, you can always downgrade back to your current version of Windows 10 if you have any problems, assuming you choose to do so within ten days after upgrading.
 There’s some risk here, but you are still installing a stable operating system update.